 The Dr. Jim Memorial Externship Program is hosted by Clause 40 Foundation every summer at our headquarters in Washington, D.C.
 Participants generally engage in projects for 30 hours a week over 8 weeks, but this schedule can be altered based upon the specific needs of accepted candidates and their academic programs.

-During their time at Clause 40 Foundation, we hope that participants will gain the following skill sets:
+During their time at Clause 40 Foundation, we hope that participants will gain the following:

-· The ability to clearly communicate complex issues of criminal law, constitutional law, and criminal procedure through writing, social media, and verbal communication;
+· The ability to effectively analyze and clearly communicate complex issues of criminal law, constitutional law, and criminal procedure through writing, social media, and verbal communication; and

-· Experience working in an intentionally bipartisan manner to advance shared goals motivated by a variety of principles.
+· Experience working in an intentional manner to advance shared goals motivated by a variety of diverse communities and principles.

 Clause 40 Foundation has a dynamic and collaborative workplace on Capitol Hill that is shared with our sister organization--Due Process Institute.
-Our staff come from a wide variety of political perspectives but have a shared passion for protecting the constitutional rights of those involved in our justice system.
+Our staff come from a wide variety of political, philosophical, and cultural perspectives but have a shared passion for protecting the constitutional rights of those involved in our criminal legal system.

 Clause 40 Foundation’s externship program is an unpaid program but candidates can expect a rewarding experience that will leave them with a catalog of high-value writing samples, mentorship by passionate and successful individuals, and an extensive foundation of knowledge on criminal law topics as well as criminal justice reform educational efforts.
 While Clause 40 Foundation is unable to pay its externs, we are open to partnering with other organizations that can complement our externship program and provide accepted candidates with a stipend during their time with our organization.